FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Distance (m):** define the distance between the source and the center of the 3D space, in meters.

+**Orientation:** define the orientation of the speaker.
+Default settings is "Automatic"

-**Orientation:** automatically define the yaw and the pitch of the speaker regarding of certain cases.
+  + Automatic: default behavior, the yaw and the pitch angles are determined by the shape of the speaker arrangement.
+It should be the standard orientation of most cases, but can be inefficient on certain specific designs.
   + Listener: the speaker points to the listener head
   + Front: the speaker points to the bottom of the 3D view
   + Back: the speaker points to the top of the 3D view